WASdev/sample.ejb/README.md

 2. To run the server in the `ejb-ear` subproject:
     ```bash
-    $ mvn -pl ejb-ear liberty:run-server
+    $ mvn --projects ejb-ear liberty:run-server
     ```
+    The `--projects` and `-pl` are equivalent options.

 In your browser, enter the URL for the application: [http://localhost:9080/ejb-war/ejbservlet/](http://localhost:9080/ejb-war/ejbservlet/)
 In your browser, you should see the message "Hello EJB World".

 ## Gradle

 This project can also be built with Gradle.
-The project uses the [Liberty Gradle Plug-in] to automatically download and install the Liberty Java EE 7 Full Platform from [Maven Central].
+The project uses the [Liberty Gradle Plug-in] to automatically download and install the Liberty Java EE 7 Full Platform runtime from [Maven Central].
 The Liberty Gradle Plug-in is also used to create, configure, and run the application on the Liberty server.

 The Liberty Gradle Plug-in supports creating loose application configuration for war tasks, but it does not yet support loose enterprise applications.
 This example installs the EAR file when building using Gradle.
 After running the full build, you will see the application installed as `sample.ejb/ejb-ear/build/wlp/usr/servers/ejbServer/apps/ejb-ear.ear`.